1. Overview: Job Responsibilities, Salary, and Common Requirements

 Here is the usual path of a software developer to employment:

-Employers usually prefer candidates who have completed a degree in software development.
+Employers usually prefer candidates who have completed a degree in software development in USA.
 Some colleges offer this as a major, however, you may also enroll in a bachelor’s degree majoring in computer science, software engineer, or any related field.
 This will give you an idea of software design, while also exposing you to curriculum that will help develop a comprehensive understanding of software architecture, programming, and testing.

 This is a 6- to 36-week intensive technical training program that enables participants to learn the most important portions of coding and apply those skills to build an application at a professional level.
 The goal is to help them transition to a career in software development and increase their chances of landing a job.
 Participants expand their skills and increase their overall value by joining bootcamps.